Chart Color Schemes

 Kilkenny is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kilkenny's population shows high cultural diversity, with 39.0% born overseas and 43.0% speaking a language other than English at home.
+Kilkenny's population has a high level of cultural diversity, with 39.0% born overseas and 43.0% speaking a language other than English at home.
 Christianity is the predominant religion in Kilkenny, comprising 50.0% of its population.
-Notably, Buddhism is overrepresented compared to Greater Adelaide, making up 6.5% vs 2.8%.
+Notably, Buddhism is overrepresented in Kilkenny compared to Greater Adelaide, making up 6.5% versus 2.4%.

 Frequently Asked Questions - Diversity